DataDog/documentation/content/agent/basic_agent_usage/amazonlinux.md

 ## Troubleshooting

-Run the Agent info command to see the state of the Agent.
+Run the info or status command to see the state of the Agent.
 The Agent logs are located in the `/var/log/datadog/` directory:

 * For Agent v6 all logs are in the `agent.log` file